Estimating the size of a hidden finite set: large-sample behavior of estimators

 Previous results exist on the bounds or estimates of biases and variances.
 These were implicitly based on asymptotic approximations: \citet{chapman1951some} showed a lower bound for the bias

 under outfill, and bounded the variance as

 under asymptotic approximation that was satisfied by the outfill regime.
-Though these no longer hold under finite-sample setting, it has been demonstrated through simulation that $\wh N_L$ has a considerable bias under a range of settings.
+Though these no longer hold under finite-sample setting, calculations in \citep{chapman1951some} showed that $\wh N_L$ has a considerable bias under a range of settings.
 A less biased estimator

 was proposed \citep{chapman1951some}, with bias

 for any $n_1, n_2, N$, and variance